What’s the fastest, easiest and least risky way to increase sales in your ecommerce store? Hint: It’s not what you think.

 That’s a lot of money to leave on the table.

-In May 2012, we began addressing this trend by using triggered email software.
+So we began addressing this trend by using triggered email software.
 This software allows you to capture the email addresses of people who started the checkout the process but failed to complete.
 It instantly emails them, inviting them back to the store, using incentives and offers of assistance to entice them.

 As a result, we were able to recover 12% of the lost carts – equaling almost $8,000 of sales per month.